CartoDB/carto.js/doc/API.md

 ##### vis.getNativeMap()

 Returns the native map object being used.
-It can be google.maps.Map or L.Map depending on the provider you setup in the UI.
+It can be google.maps.Map or L.Map depending on the baselayer you chose in the CartoDB UI.

 <h5 id="overlays">vis.Overlays</h5>